Writing

 Intent - What do we want for our children in writing?

 At Dane Royd Junior and Infant School, we believe that writing is a crucial part of the curriculum and is fundamental to children’s educational success.
-It provides the children with fundamental skills for the future, therefore, we intend to provide our children with many opportunities to develop and apply their writing skills across the curriculum.
+We want our children to be confident, capable writers, who understand the value of English to them throughout their education and in their future.

-We want all of our children to be able communicate their knowledge, ideas and emotions creatively through their writing.
+We want all of our children to be inspired to write and to be able to communicate their knowledge, ideas and emotions through their writing.
 To do this they need to be able to write clearly, accurately and coherently, and to be able to manipulate their vocabulary and grammar choices appropriately depending on the context, purpose or audience.

 In addition to this, our children will explore spelling patterns and rules, and will be taught how to use a dictionary independently to check the spelling of ambitious words.